JohannaPrinz/PluginDocs/source/introduction/step3.rst

 Step 3: Select your Items
 ===========================

-For now it's important to select the elements from top left to bottom right:
+For now it is important to **select the elements from top left to bottom right**:

 .. figure:: /material/selectElements.PNG
     :name: how to select elements